aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 Evaluation of retrieval
 </div>

 This experiment highlights that optimizing PDF extraction is crucial and can be just as important as improving embedding models.
 Please note that this article focuses on PDFs containing only text.
 If your PDF contains more complex elements, such as images or tables, alternative methods may need to be considered.
-Recently, the model [ColPali](https://arxiv.org/html/2407.01449v2) has gained significant attention for its use of a vision-language model to extract information for retrieval purposes.
+Recently, there has been a spike in interest in the new model [ColPali](https://arxiv.org/html/2407.01449v2) for its use of a vision-language model to extract information for retrieval purposes.
 This approach demonstrates that leveraging modern Vision-Language Models can generate high-quality, contextualized embeddings directly from images of document pages.